noelpurde/cctv-security/README.md

 # Home Security Camera Using Python

 This project uses Python to build a simple home security camera that can detect movement and trigger an alert when activity is detected.
-The idea was to create a low-cost movement detactor as a Python project.
+The idea was to create a low-cost movement detector as a Python project.

 ## Features
 - Detects movement using a video stream.